Queensland Electricity Class Action

 Fast facts about the market

-• There are more than 200 registered participants in the National Electricity Market (NEM), including market generators, transmission network service providers, distribution network service providers, and market customers.
+- There are more than 600 registered participants in the National Electricity Market (NEM), including generators, transmission and distribution network service providers, and market customers, including retailers.

-• The NEM started operating as a wholesale spot market for electricity in December 1998.
+- The NEM started operating as a wholesale electricity market in December 1998.

 How it works